MathGaron/mean_average_precision/README.md

 # Detection mAP

 A simple utility tool to evaluate Bounding box classification task following Pascal VOC [paper](http://homepages.inf.ed.ac.uk/ckiw/postscript/ijcv_voc09.pdf).
+Note that the method is not compared with the original VOC implementation!
+(See Todo)

 To learn about this metric I recommend this excellent blog post by Sancho McCann before reading the paper : [link](https://sanchom.wordpress.com/2011/09/01/precision-recall)